Call our friendly team

 Under optimum conditions, the seed should germinate within approximately 10-14 days.
 Once it reaches 3-4 inches, cut the lawn for the first time, gradually lowering the height with each subsequent cut as desired.

-How to repair an existing lawn
+How to repair an existing lawn with hard wearing grass seed

 1 - Prepare the grass